Sboonny/advent-of-code-with-rust/README.md

-- To start the project run:
+- To start the project, pick a branch and run:

 ```console
 cargo run